Angeline Varona Bares Bodacious Figure In A Butterfly-Print Bikini

-Angeline Varona delighted her fans on Thursday, January 21, when she took to her Instagram page to share a sizzling-hot snapshot that stunned her fans.
+Angeline Varona delighted her social media fans on Thursday, January 21, when she took to her Instagram page to share a sizzling-hot snapshot.
 The Latina model rocked a tiny bikini set that showcased her bombshell curves.

 In the new update, Angeline wore a skimpy two-piece swimsuit and flaunted her flawless physique.
-It had a pink base with various butterfly prints all-over.
-The top boasted itty-bitty triangle cups that barely contained her voluptuous breasts.
-The cups were fully-lined but were cut so small that they only covered some parts of her bust.
-The thin straps that kept the swimwear in place were tied over her neck and around her back.
+The number had a pink base with various butterfly prints all over it.
+The top boasted itty-bitty triangle cups which struggled to contain her voluptuous breasts.
+The thin straps that kept the swimwear in place were tied behind her neck and around her back.

-The matching pair of bottoms that she sported were even more revealing.
-The waistline sat so low on her hips, exposing plenty of skin around her groin area and toned midsection.
-In the comments section, viewers expressed their admiration for her flat tummy and abs.
-The garment also featured high leg cuts that helped accentuate her lean thighs and slender hips.
-The bright-colored bathing suit complemented her fair skin.

-The balcony behind her displayed some views of the ocean and the city.

-The social media star appeared to have tied her brunette locks in a ponytail, leaving some strands hanging and framing her face.
-She ditched the accessories and had her nails painted with a light polish.
+The social media star appeared to have pulled her brunette locks in a ponytail, leaving some strands hanging and framing her face.
+She had her nails painted with a light polish.

-Angeline wrote a vague question and urged her fans to check out the link on her Instagram bio.
-She tagged the online dating software, the Clover App, in both the caption and picture.
+Angeline wrote a short, cheeky caption and urged her fans to check out the link on her Instagram bio.
+She tagged the online dating app, the Clover App, in both the caption and the picture.
 The babe also shared that her bikini came from a brand called EnvyMe Swimwear via a tag in the photo.

-Many of Angeline’s 2.8 million followers were quick to comment on her jaw-dropping post.
-As of this writing, the new share has received more than 153,000 likes and 1,1400-plus comments.
-Most of her admirers complimented her for her insanely toned figure, while countless others praised her facial features.
+Many of Angeline's 2.8 million followers were quick to comment on her jaw-dropping post.
+As of this writing, the new share has received more than 153,000 likes and 1,400-plus comments.
+Many of her admirers complimented her on her insanely toned figure, while countless others praised her facial features.

 "Wow!
 You are gorgeous in every way," gushed an admirer.